 While these blenders are really good at one they do, they do have one drawback.
 Like any high performance car, these high revving motors tend to burn out when they overheat.
 They’re outfitted with a protection circuit that cuts the power when they start to overheat, but I’ve still managed to burn out a handful of the 2 horse power “pro” units trying to puree things like caramelized onions and hummus.

 Thankfully Vitamix also makes a commercial line of blenders, and the Vita Prep 3 has a 3 horse power motor.
 It doesn’t spin any faster than the home model, or hold any extra liquid, but that extra horsepower lets you mow through the stickiest, most viscous purees without starting an electrical fire.

 I know someone is going to ask, so to set the record straight, this isn’t a sponsored post (although I do those too) and I didn’t win this in a giveaway, I shelled out $500 for this baby because she’s worth every penny.
-If you work for another company that makes blenders and think you have a superior product, feel free to send me one and I’ll run it through the pudding test and post an update here.

 Getting back to the chocolate pudding, if you don’t have a Vitamix, don’t worry.
 You can still make this.
 Just use a spice grinder or mortar and pestle to turn the chia seeds into a powder before blending with the other ingredients.
 It’s probably not going to be quite as smooth or thick, but it will still taste great.

 - Put everything in the blender and blend, working your way up to the highest setting until the mixture is smooth and thick.